BFoxyfox/UrT4MaxUI/README.md

 The objective is to distribute one file to copy into `q3ut4/`.

+## Tip
+On first launch, a popup appears once to initialize the default theme.
+Click the panel to apply default colors and save them to config.
+Then you can fully customize the UI in Setup > Interface.

 ## Important warning (Scoreboard)

 > The custom **scoreboard is not compatible on servers running `sv_pure 1`**.